 - Finally, the clinical trial of hydroxychloroquine prophylaxis in frontline healthcare workers will not proceed beyond the trial set-up phase.
 No New Zealand healthcare workers will be recruited.
-This decision is largely based on the emerging lack of evidence of efficacy for hydroxychloroquine in COVID-19 treatment.
-The trial will be funded to the end of the trial set-up phase only.
-Completing the set-up phase will put researchers in a position to re-initiate a healthcare worker prophylaxis study in the future, should this be needed.
+This decision was largely based on the emerging lack of evidence of efficacy for hydroxychloroquine in COVID-19 treatment.
+The trial was funded to the end of the trial set-up phase only.
+Completing the set-up phase put researchers in a position to re-initiate a healthcare worker prophylaxis study in the future, should this be needed.
 Such a study would not involve hydroxychloroquine but an alternative medication.
-No decision has been made on the reallocation of unused HRC funds at this time (about $300,000).

 The HRC and Ministry of Health view these clinical trials as an important component of New Zealand’s preparedness and response to community transmission of COVID-19.

-In the absence of a vaccine, the clinical trials provide access to the latest emerging evidence on prophylaxis and treatment.
-REMAP-CAP COVID uses an adaptive design, and New Zealand’s ASCOT Trial has moved towards one, which means these trials have the ability to adapt in line with emerging evidence on promising treatments.
+The trials provide access to the latest emerging evidence on prophylaxis and treatment.
+REMAP-CAP COVID and ASCOT ADAPT both use an adaptive design, which means these trials have the ability to adapt in line with emerging evidence on promising treatments.
 This means that patients within these trials are randomised to treatments that are more likely to be beneficial, while interventions determined to be inferior are discontinued.

 Below are links to the initial lay summaries for each trial, as submitted to the HRC during the rapid response funding call.
 Please note, these studies have since removed hydroxychloroquine from testing and, subsequently, this treatment has not been used in COVID-19 patients in New Zealand.

 - Clinical trial of COVID-19 treatments for the critically ill (REMAP-CAP COVID)